Attackfence-Techlabs-Private-Ltd/Donatix/README.md

 - Install Power BI for visualization:
   - Download and install Power BI Desktop from [Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/)

+## Usage
-### Usage
+### For Windows.
-- Run Donatix.exe to run the project.
+  - Run Donatix.exe to run the project from Windows Directory.
   - Power BI Setup:
     - Install Power BI Desktop on the New Machine:
       - In the new Power BI Desktop > Right click,
       - Run as administrator.
       - go to File > Open and select the donatix.pbit file at location ‘C:\Donatix\Windows\scripts\src\donatix.pbit’.
       - It will start showing data.

     - Update Data Source Credentials (if applicable):
     If you used username/password or other credentials to connect to the SQLite database, you might need to update them for the new machine.
     Change the source path: Go to File > Options and settings > Data source settings  .

     - Refresh Data:
     Right-click on the dataset and select Refresh to ensure the connection and data are up-to-date.

     - Additional Considerations:
       - Gateway Configuration: If you used a gateway for data access, configure it appropriately on the new machine.
       - Visual Customizations: Any custom visuals you used need to be installed on the new machine as well.
       - Shared Data Sources: If the original data source is shared, ensure the new machine has access to it.
       - Version Compatibility: Use compatible Power BI versions on both machines to avoid issues.

+    - Open task schedular application and go into the task schedular library and Run the following tasks with highest privileges.
+      -   DNSDataAnalytics.
+      -   TiAnalytics.
+      -   findBeaconingHosts.
+      -   DGAEvaluation.
+      -   findDnsTunnelingHosts.
+      -   TsharkQuery

+### For Linux.
+  - Run ``` sudo ./installPackages.sh ``` from Linux Directory.